Conditions of placement

-- your spouse/partner is employed
+- your spouse/partner or a member of your family is employed

 - an extended family member with whom you have a close relationship works* In some instances you MAY be approved to complete up to 50% of your placement at your place of employment.
 This needs to be authorised through the Professional Experience Office.

 If any of the above happens to be the case with your allocated placement site, please immediately contact PEO to discuss.

 Please list the names of the agencies in your InPlace profile where such potential conflict of interest may arise.

 - We may allocate you to a placement in the same school or sector for multiple placements.

 - We may allocate you to placements in a variety of socio-cultural settings.

 - You must attend the school/centre where we have placed you.